 Key applications for graphene include batteries, fuel cells, solar panels/cells, electrochemical capacitors, automotive bumpers, smartphone screens, LED lighting, medical devices and 3D printing materials.

-The graphene market is expected to expand dramatically after 2017 with a 60% CAGR between 2015 and 2020.
-Globally, more than 200 major corporations across Europe, North America and Asia are investing billions of dollars in graphene research and development (R&D) as they compete for a major role in the commercialization of this strategically important material.
+The graphene market is expected to expand dramatically after 2017 with a 60 percent compound annual growth rate between 2015 and 2020.
+Globally, more than 200 major corporations across Europe, North America and Asia are investing billions of dollars in graphene R&D as they compete for a major role in the commercialization of this strategically important material.

-The successful commercialization of graphene depends on 3 primary factors:
+The successful commercialization of graphene depends on three primary factors:

 - Ability to produce near pristine graphene on an economically scalable basis; and